 You usually retrieve notes from a bucket of some sort.
 To say that there’s communication happening, you have to move beyond basic input/output retrieval.

-Boiled down, the basic needs of a communication system according to Luhmann [pp 58–60, 3] are as follows:
+Boiled down, the basic needs of a communication system according to Luhmann in Communication with Slip Boxes are as follows:

 Irritation: basically, without surprise or disappointment there’s no information.
 Both partners have to be surprised in some way to say communication takes place.